SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 As the first step, we are going to get you some Google Cloud credits.

 1. Go to <https://learn.inside.dtu.dk>.
 Go to this course.
 Find the recent message where there should be a download link and instructions on how to claim the $50 cloud credit.
-Please do not share the link anywhere as there are a limited amount of coupons.
+Please do not share the link anywhere as there is a limited amount of coupons.
 If you are not officially taking this course at DTU, Google gives $300 cloud credits whenever you sign up with a new account.
-NOTE that you need to provide a credit card for this so make sure to closely monitor your credit use so you do not end up spending more than the free credit.
+NOTE that you need to provide a credit card for this so make sure to closely monitor your credit usage so you do not end up spending more than the free credit.

 2. Log in to the homepage of GCP.
 It should look like this: